kcunko1996/IOLAP_Movies_App/README.md

 ## Error Handling
 - If there is no movies in database user will be shown appropriate message.
 - If link is invalid 404 message will be displayed.
-- If user write inputs in AddMovie modal or Update modal appropriate error message will be shown beneath input fields
+- If user write inputs in AddMovie modal or Update modal appropriate error message will be shown beneath input fields.

+## Errors that are not solved
-- 404 massage won't be displayed for ID that are not in database (reason is unknown)
+-  404 massage won't be displayed for ID that are not in database (reason is unknown).
+- Loading animation is showing for Movie description Page but not for Home Page (reason is unknown).

 ### Landing Page display
 ![Landing Page](https://github.com/kcunko1996/IOLAP_Movies_App/blob/master/git_App_Pictures/Movies_landing.PNG)